3 strategies to cultivate comprehensive entrepreneurship ecosystems

 equip students with the tools to pursue STEM innovation through robust K-12 programming.

-By introducing students to the basics of STEM education at an early age, ecosystem stakeholders can create early and lifelong engagement and tap into students’ imagination to build exponential knowledge.
+By introducing students to the basics of STEM education at an early age, ecosystem collaborators can create early and lifelong engagement and tap into students’ imagination to build exponential knowledge.
 Programming that provides opportunities for students to identify and address real-world problems enables them to understand the real-world impact of STEM entrepreneurship.

 As Susie Armstrong mentions, children of inventors end up pursuing entrepreneurship at much higher rates than children of non-inventors, and these gaps are exacerbated by other metrics like class, race, and geographic location.
 Programs that draw students in from an early age allow them to envision themselves as inventors, motivating them to become the problem-solvers of the future.
 K-12 programming like the FIRST Robotics competition and Qualcomm’s Thinkabit Lab are crucial stepping stones in an entrepreneurial pipeline.
 As is The Lemelson Foundation’s ongoing support for organizations that develop the tools, resources, and evidence needed to create invention education opportunities for all youth and foster the next generation of inventors.